SewerynKaminski/Advent-of-Code-in-V/modules/year2023/day13/README.md

 Now, the pattern has a different horizontal line of reflection between rows 1 and 2.

 Summarize your notes as before, but instead use the new different reflection lines.
-In this example, the first pattern's new horizontal line has 3 rows above it and the second pattern's new horizontal line has 1 row above it, summarizing to the value 400.
+In this example, the first pattern's new horizontal line has 3 rows above it and the second pattern's new horizontal line has 1 row above it, summarizing to the value **`400`**.

 In each pattern, fix the smudge and find the different line of reflection.
 What number do you get after summarizing the new reflection line in each pattern in your notes?

 Your puzzle answer was `34536`.

-*Both parts of this puzzle are complete!
-They provide two gold stars:* :star: :star:
+**Both parts of this puzzle are complete!
+They provide two gold stars:** :star: :star: